MIRACULOUS65/All-C-CODES/README.md

 <br>
 Also Code from Second semester will be added here
 <br>
-With in prefix of the code name, s2 will be mentioned here
+With in prefix of the code name, s2 will be mentioned h